 When he finds an ancient crypt festooned in jewels and precious things he thinks himself the luckiest man alive.

 And then the lich in that crypt wakes up and kills him.

 That’s me.
 I’m the lich.
 Honestly, I just want to go back to sleep, and there’s no one, no ‘god emperor,’ sect, or uptight martial artist that’s going to stop me.

-Daily updates for the duration of the challenge!
-Join the Official Discord to participate in discussions and view the writing live!
+Join the Official Discord to participate in discussions and view the next chapter being written live!

 - Overall Score

 - Grammar Score

 - Total Views :

 - Followers :

 I liked this a lot initially, but I've recently soured on it.
 I think this is because there is no tension at all to it.
 I enjoy an OP MC, but when the MC reaches a certain point it becomes boring.
 For me this chapter was that point, though its been near that point for the last few chapters.
 It also just gets a bit repetitive that half the humour comes from bad puns and the other half comes from the absurdity ofr the MCs power.